kartoza/InfrastructureMapper/presentations/3-culinaryfacilities.md

 ## ❓ Analysis Problem

-- How can we determine culinary facilities that are reachable within a specific travel time from a central point?
+- How can we determine culinary facilities that are reachable within a specific travel time from a starting point?
 - Which culinary facilities that can be reached within 8 minutes and offer the best combination of **low price**, **high ratings**, specific **facilities** like Wi-Fi and indoor seating, and specific **category** like Cafe/Bakery?

 ---